jtbuch/rayleigh-benard-lbm/README.md

-# ShittyBird
+# rb_lbm

-A fluid dynamics simulation library built on JAX focused on the Lattice Boltzmann Method.
+A Rayleigh-Benard convection simulation library using the Lattice Boltzmann Method, built on JAX.

 ## Features